My Short Trips in Johor Bahru ,Malaysia

 Johor Bahru (also Johor Baru or Johore Baharu, but universally called JB) is the state capital of Johor in southern peninsular Malaysia.
-There are lot of ways to get there : by road trip you can take the bus stop opposite Kranji MRT station/Queen Street Terminal/Jurong bus interchange/Boon Lay MRT station.
+There are a lot of ways to get there: by road trip, you can take the bus stop opposite Kranji MRT station/Queen Street Terminal/Jurong bus interchange/Boon Lay MRT station.
 We headed to another point much nearer to JB at Woodlands Bus Interchange, near Woodlands MRT and Causeway Mall.
-Travel time would be around 30-45 minutes to 1 hour, it depends on the crowd especially in the immigration section so better head there during weekdays.
-It was Sunday and to avoid too many people we've gone there early and go home early too.
-Here's a few list of the short trips I made in Johor Bahru.
+Travel time would be around 30-45 minutes to 1 hour, depending on the crowd especially in the immigration section so better head there during weekdays.
+It was Sunday and to avoid too many people we went there early and went home early too.
+Here's a list of the short trips I made in Johor Bahru.

-2. Gunung Lambak is a small mountain, 510 meters above sea level, located in the heart of Johor Bahru, Malaysia.
+Gunung Lambak is a small mountain, 510 meters above sea level, in the heart of Johor Bahru, Malaysia.

-How to get there: (according my research) 2 options: bus/train
+How to get there: (according to my research) 2 options: bus/train

 Address: Kluang, Johor, Semenanjung Malaysia